danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Some terminology to clarify before moving on.
 Sometimes the terms remote working and asynchronous working get used interchangeably but there's an important difference.

-Remote working is when the entire team is not co-located in a physical office, and instead is working from home or some other location such as a coffee shop.
+Remote working is when the entire team is not co-located in a physical office, and instead is working from home or some other location.
 However, they are still required to all be online and working during official business hours, typically 9am - 5pm.
-Some companies may have a variation on this where everyone is required to be online during "core hours", say 10am - 4pm, then provide a little flexibility for those that wish to start and finish earlier or later by about an hour.
-This results in the majority of the teams' work hours overlapping so it's easy to book meetings because there's an expectation that every one is available at the same times.
+Some companies may have a variation on this where everyone is required to be online during "core hours", say 10am - 4pm, with a little flexibility for those that wish to start and finish earlier or later by about an hour.
+This results in the majority of the teams' work hours overlapping which makes it easy to book meetings or impromptu calls because there's an expectation that every one is available at the same time.

 Asynchronous working takes this to another level.
 In addition to the team not being co-located, there is no expectation of overlapping work hours at all.
 Each team member picks their own working hours that suit them best.
 Furthermore, these hours don't have to be contiguous or the same times each day.
 For example, someone may find their optimal focus time is in the very early hours of the morning, then take the afternoon off for exercise, running errands, picking up kids from school etc. and then log back in later in the evening to complete some tasks.
-Someone else may prefer start around midday or later, and work late into the night because that's when they're at their most productive.
+Someone else may prefer to start around midday or later, and work late into the night because that's when they're at their most productive.

 <aside class="markdown-aside">
 If you'd like to learn more about planning your day for optimal focus time, and when you'll get the best results from focusing on certain kinds of problems, the book <a class="markdown-link"href="https://www.danpink.com/books/when/">When: The Scientific Secrets of Perfect Timing</a> presents compelling research and stories on this.
 I also gave a <a class="markdown-link" href="https://danielabar.github.io/when/#/">presentation</a> on this topic.
 </aside>

-There can also be a spectrum, where a team may still want some real-time meetings such as weekly one on ones with managers, but the rest of the week everyone is free to manage their time however suits them.
+There can also be a spectrum, where a team may want some real-time meetings such as weekly one on ones with managers, but the rest of the week everyone is free to manage their time however suits them.
 This is where our team has landed.

 Now that the definitions are out of the way, how does a team go from everyone working pretty much the same hours to async?